 Additionally, IdentityForce gives you complimentary internet security software for both your mobile device and your PC.

-This software helps prevent malware installation and keystroke tracking, which are common tools of internet hackers.
+This software helps prevent malware installation and keystroke tracking, which are common tools used by internet hackers.

 Identity Guard